 We have again received wonderful support from our donors who we thank for their generosity.

-The support of the many volunteers within the Council and associated organizations is also very much appreciated.
-We thank them all, most sincerely.
+The support of the many volunteers within the Council and associated organisations is very much appreciated.